scailfin/benchmark-templates/README.rst

 =====

 **Workflow Templates** are parameterized workflow specifications for the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
 Workflow templates are motivated by the goal to allow users to run pre-defined data analytics workflows while providing their own input data, parameters, as well as their own code modules.
 Workflow templates are inspired by, but not limited to, workflow specifications for the `Reproducible Research Data Analysis Platform (REANA) <http://www.reanahub.io/>`_.

+**Note**: This repository is discontinued.
+It has been replaced by the core package for the `Reproducible Open Benchmarks for Data Analysis Platform (ROB) <https://github.com/scailfin/rob-core>`_.

 More Information